 There is no exact definition of "municipal affairs" and what is deemed a municipal affair changes.
 A matter is of general statewide concern rather than only a municipal affair when its impact is primarily regional, even if its impacts are not truly statewide.
 At issue is preemption.
 If there is no conflict between state and local law, generally local law will prevail.
 However, if State law (or Federal law) occupies the field, local law is pre-empted.
 As a general law jurisdiction, the Town has only those corporate powers expressly conferred on it by the State Constitution or Legislature.

 The City Council is the only body elected directly by the residents.
 The City Council is the primary legislative body of the Town.
 The City Council approves the budget, and adopts local laws and regulations.
-The Council appoints all members to Town Committees and the Planning Commission.
+The Council makes appointments to Town Committees and the Planning Commission.
 The Council focuses on the community's big-picture goals.
-The City Manager focuses on the how to accomplish.
+The City Manager focuses on how to accomplish them.